ThadeuJose/tdd-autotapper/README.md

 # TODO

+Make this and is done for now
+* Cast a card who cost G with a card who can generate G and a card who can generate R or G in the board
+	* Sort a list of mana generator
+	* Interate over the list
+* Cast a card who cost C and isn't a artifact with a card who can generate C only for artifact in the board
+* Cast a card who cost BB with a card who can generate C or can generate BB if you can sacrifice a creature and a creature you can sac on the board(Phyrexian Tower)

 Give a card board and return if you can cast and board after
 * ~~Cast a card who cost G with a card who can generate G in the board~~
 * ~~Cast a card who cost G with a card who can generate R or G in the board~~